Nip404/Hangman/README.md

 - "mediumlib.txt
 - "hardlib.txt"

-If there is an error regarding the loading of an image, move the image(s) into the same directory.
+If there is an error regarding image loading or opening a file, move the image(s) into the same directory.